Are you looking for the best overdrive pedal for your guitar rig?

 But instead of paying over insane prices, you’re getting that magic Klon tone for a heck of a lot less money.
 It’s smaller and still extremely well built by the good folks at Wampler.

 The controls are simple – gain, volume, and treble.
 This means you can get a great tone fast, and focus on playing guitar.
-Also doubles as a great boost pedal thanks to its enormous headroom.
+Also doubles as a great clean boost pedal thanks to its enormous headroom.

 It was primarily designed as a boost but works nicely as a low-gain overdrive.
 It does use hard clipping unlike many other overdrive pedals, so that is something to consider.